 The Audit and Risk Management Committee has a Charter approved by the Board.
 The Charter specifies that the Audit and Risk Management Committee must consist of at least three members.
 Under the Charter, a majority of members of the Audit and Risk Management Committee must be independent directors and the Chairman must be an independent director and must not be the Chairman of the Board.

-A copy of the Charter for the Audit and Risk Management Committee is available on the Company's website, www.incitecpivot.com.au/ Corporate_Governance.
+In the 2016 financial year, the Committee's Charter was amended to reflect the adoption of an Internal Audit Charter (refer to Principle 7 for further details on the Internal Audit Charter).
+A copy of the Charter for the Audit and Risk Management Committee is available on the Company's website, www.incitecpivot.com.au/Corporate Governance.